guzz/intl-tel-input/README.md

 Type: `String` Default: `""` Example: `"build/js/utils.js"`
 Enable formatting/validation etc. by specifying the URL of the included utils.js script (or alternatively just point it to the file on [cdnjs.com](https://cdnjs.com/libraries/intl-tel-input)).
 The script is fetched only when the page has finished loading (on the window load event) to prevent blocking (the script is ~215KB).
 When instantiating the plugin, if the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object is defined, one of those is returned under the `promise` instance property, so you can do something like `iti.promise.then(callback)` to know when initialisation requests like this have finished.
 See [Utilities Script](#utilities-script) for more information.

+**rtl**
+Type: `Boolean` Default: `false`
+Invert the automatic padding for placeholders when changing from country codes with more characters.

 ## Public Methods
 In these examples, `iti` refers to the plugin instance which gets returned when you initialise the plugin e.g. `var iti = intlTelInput(input)`